 My second book project will take one chapter on the manuscripts of Poema Morale from my dissertation and become its own biblio-creature with each chapter focusing on each individual manuscript in order to figure out what exactly is going on with its textual transmission.
 There are six manuscripts with full texts and three with excerpts, which means it was incredibly popular and culturally pervasive before the commercialization of book-making, and the last chapter (before a brief conclusion) will address these brief excerpts.
 This project will require much more archival research, which means more trips to England… Darn… 🙂

-Other than that, all you need to know is that I also enjoy reading the speculative fiction of Octavia E. Butler and playing disc golf with my husband and dog in the Hudson Valley while my cat luxuriates in a dogless house for a couple hours.
+Other than that, all you need to know is that I also enjoy reading the speculative fiction of Octavia E. Butler and having pool time with my family because YAY FLORIDA.